Are Vaccines Safe During Pregnancy?

 Women who are pregnant or breastfeeding should make sure they are up to date with their COVID-19 vaccine.
 The vaccine is safe for them — and, of course, getting sick with COVID-19 is not safe.
 Pregnant women who get COVID-19 are at higher risk for severe illness than women who aren't pregnant.

 The Tdap vaccine (against tetanus, diphtheria, and pertussis) is recommended for all pregnant women in the second half of each pregnancy, no matter if they've gotten it before or when they last got it.
 This is due to a rise in whooping cough infections, which can be fatal in newborns who have not yet had their routine vaccinations.
-And an RSV (respiratory syncytial virus) vaccine will soon be available for all pregnant women in their third trimester, which will protect newborn babies from getting sick with RSV.
+And an RSV (respiratory syncytial virus) vaccine is now recommended for all pregnant women in their third trimester whose babies will be born just before or during RSV season (usually fall to spring in the U.S.).
+This vaccine will protect newborn babies from getting very sick with RSV.

 Other vaccines that are considered safe during pregnancy if truly necessary are: